aiman-mumtaz/color-game-project/README.md

 # color-game-project

-A very basic colour guessing game
+A very basic colour guessing game made using HTML, CSS and JavaScript.